 3. To complement the Secretariat’s annual report on the implementation of the CMM on Transshipment, the Secretariat shall also report annually to the Commission with regard to the implementation of the NPFC Transshipment Observer Program and on other matters relevant to the efficient operation of the Program.
 The Secretariat shall, upon request of a Member or Cooperating non-Contracting Party (CNCP) and in a manner consistent with any applicable confidentiality requirements, provide the requesting Member or CNCP any specific data in relation to transshipment activities conducted.

-4. The Secretariat may enter into a contract with one observer service provider(s) that demonstrates their capacity to meet the requirements of this measure and to provide authorized observers to support the administration of the NPFC Transshipment Observer Program including, inter alia, the provision, training, equipment, deployment, and recovery of observers.
+4. The Secretariat may enter into a contract with anobserver service provider that demonstrate their capacity to meet the requirements of this measure and to provide authorized observers to support the administration of the NPFC Transshipment Observer Program including, inter alia, the provision, training, equipment, deployment, and recovery of observers.
 Such contracts shall be valid for up to three years and contain provisions authorizing the Secretariat to end contract services should the observer service provider not perform the duties of the contract completely, in a timely manner or otherwise according to the responsibilities detailed in the CMM, but not before a new contract is in place.

 5. The terms of any such contract entered into under paragraph 4 shall require the observer service provider to appoint the authorized observers, place them on board the authorized receiving vessels planning to or engaging in transshipment of NPFC fisheries resources or products of fisheries resources in accordance with the CMM on Transshipments and ensure that authorized observers have a designated contact point for deployed observers to implement this CMM.
-The observer service provider should appoint and deploy authorized observers in a manner to ensure cost effectiveness and avoid duplications, particularly by sourcing trained and qualified observers from existing regional [and national observer programs] and observer programs of Members and CNCPs as much as possible.
+The observer service provider should appoint and deploy authorized observers in a manner to ensure cost effectiveness and avoid duplications, particularly by sourcing trained and qualified observers from existing regional [and national Member and CNCP] observer programs as much as possible.

 6. Members and CNCPs shall accept the deployment of authorized observers to their receiving vessels as required by this CMM and ensure that their vessels which carry observers are outfitted with appropriate safety equipment for the entirety of each voyage and are compliant with relevant international standards.